 New free themes are regularly added in the WordPress Theme Repository.

 They are free to use for all.
 Free themes are limited to features and support.
-If you do not want to compromise with the features, security, and performance, I recommend you to go for the premium themes.
+If you do not want to compromise with the features, security, and performance, I recommend you go for the premium themes.
 You can find a great collection of premium themes at a marketplace like Theme Forest and Envato.

-You have installed necessary optimization plugins
+You have installed the necessary optimization plugins

 Plugins are a real smash hit when it comes to WordPress SEO.
 You should install and activate an SEO plugin before you go deep down on SEO things.
 You can select and install one from the list below: